sky-uk/etcd-bootstrap/README.md

 etcd2 container that bootstraps in AWS.
 Run it the same as the etcd container:

-    docker run skycirrus/aws-etcd-v2.3.7 -h
+    docker run skycirrus/aws-etcd-v2.3.7 -h # lists all the etcd options

+You can pass in any flag that etcd takes normally.

-This will take care of setting all the required flags to create or join an existing etcd cluster, based on the ASG the local instance is on.
+The wrapper will take care of setting all the required flags to create or join an existing etcd cluster, based on the ASG the local instance is on.

+To pass flags to etcd-bootstrap, set the `ETCD_BOOTSTRAP_FLAGS` environment variable.

+    docker run -e ETCD_BOOTSTRAP_FLAGS='-route53-zone-id MYZONEID -route53-domain-name etcd' skycirrus/aws-etcd-v2.3.7

 ## Command usage